Make Your

 The Grand Canyon of the Yellowstone is 20 miles long and from 800 to 1,200 feet deep, with the famous Yellowstone River at the very bottom.
 The North and South Rim drives connect you to several miles of hiking trails and viewpoints.
 Both sides of the canyon are accessible by car and/or on foot.
 The North Rim Trail is 3.8 miles across the northwest wall of the canyon, where you can stop and marvel at the Upper Falls and Inspiration Point viewpoints.
 The South Rim trail is almost 2 miles and ends at the Artist’s Point viewpoint.

-The Reward: A chance to experience the roiling river and the stunning rhyolite rock formations of the canyon, guaranteed to fill the memory card on your camera.
+The Reward: A chance to experience river views and the stunning rhyolite rock formations of the canyon, guaranteed to fill the memory card on your camera.

 Lower Falls of the Grand Canyon of the Yellowstone